 Work in progress

-Hicks, D., JW, Choi., Pelaez, S., & Kingsley, G. “The Structure of State Policy Advisory Networks: Evidence from U.S. Autonomous Vehicle Reports.”
-Planned for submission in Summer 2025 (Work in Progress).
+Hicks, D., Gupta, N., Pelaez, S., & Kingsley, G. “The Structure of State Policy Advisory Networks: Evidence from U.S. Autonomous Vehicle Reports.”

 Georgia Institute of Technology